ZYJLiu/encode/README.md

 Solana Pay QR code scanning requires HTTPS URL (using localhost:3000 won't scan) Tested with ngrok URL

+Both "merchant" (connected wallet) and "customer" (wallet scanning QR code) need to have a "Devnet USDC" token account from the mint below for transactions to work

 Get Devnet "USDC" from here
 https://spl-token-faucet.com/?token-name=USDC-Dev